 Bison Trails is an Infrastructure-as-a-Service company, based in New York City, specifically focused on blockchain participation.
 We’ve built a platform for anyone who wants to participate in new chains effortlessly (e.g. by running Cosmos Validators, Tezos Bakers, and Libra Validators, etc.)—without having to invest time and resources into developing any of the engineering, protocol, dev ops, or security competencies in-house.
 Our goal is for the entire blockchain ecosystem to flourish by providing robust infrastructure for the pioneers of tomorrow.

-We’re uniquely positioned to provide premiere, enterprise-grade node infrastructure for Edgeware validators:
+We’re uniquely positioned to provide premier, enterprise-grade node infrastructure for Edgeware validators:

 “Bison Trails provides an invaluable service to protocol teams like Edgeware; from working with us in the early days of the testnet to actively participating in governance.
 By helping token holders run their own validators, they’ll continue to help our network grow securely and remain decentralized.
 We’re looking forward to continuing to work with the team as we launch the network!”
 Dillon Chen, CEO and Co-Founder of Commonwealth Labs, core developer of Edgeware